Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 ## Cleaning up your Azure resources and GitHub repo

-When you run the script deployAll.ps1, a new Azure resource group is created, a few files on disk get automatically modified and a few new ones created.
-If you want to undo the effects of the script, follow the instructions below.
-Do that when you are done with this demo and want to clean things up.
-Also do the clean up if you encountered an error while running the script, and would like to re-run it.
-It's important to do clean up before you re-run the script.
-1. Run this command in your Powershell prompt to delete the resource group (replace MyResourceGroupName with the name you picked):
+If you want to undo the effects of the script, run this command in your Powershell prompt to delete the resource group (replace MyResourceGroupName with the name you picked):
 ```powershell
 az group delete --name MyResourceGroupName
 ```
+Do this when you are done with this demo.
+Also do this if you encountered an error while running the script, and would like to re-run it.
+It's important to do this clean up before you re-run the script.

+Also note that when you run the deployment script, three files on disk get automatically modified and a two new files created.
+They will show up as "changes not staged for commit" and "untracked files" when running ```git status```, respectively.
+That should not however prevent you from re-running the deployment script after deleting the Azure resource group.

+If you want to bring your git repo to the original state, you will need to run ```git restore``` to revert the changed files and you will need to delete the added files.

 ## Deploying Azure resources - deep dive